guidofioravanti/spde_spatio_temporal_pm10_modelling_italy/README.md

-# spde_spatio_temporal_pm10_modelling_italy
+# SPDE spatio-temporal PM10 modelling  in Italy

-Supporting material for the paper "Spatio-temporal modelling of PM10 daily concentrations in Italy using the SPDE appraoch"
+Supporting material for the paper "Spatio-temporal modelling of PM10 daily concentrations in Italy using the SPDE approach"

+## Model description

+### Mesh

+## Model output

+* [GIF video for January 2015]
+* [GIF video for July 2015]